 I doubled this recipe so I have plenty on hand for months of cleaning.
 MONTHS of cleaning.
 Can someone just come to my house and clean for me?

 And what good is a bottle of cleaner if you can’t tell what it is in the mess of all the other bottles in the cabinet?
 Don’t worry, I’ve got you covered with a printable label.
 I’ve also created another label with the recipe on it so when you run out of dusting spray, the recipe is right there on the bottle.

-You can access the tags in the resource library, below
+You can access the tags in the resource library, available to my email subscribers.

 Make sure to pin this for future reference